wolfSSL/wolfProvider/README.md

 ## Description

-wolfProvider is a library that can be used as an Provider in OpenSSL.
+wolfProvider is a library that can be used as a Provider in OpenSSL.

 ## Features